gabryatfendor/PyEscape/README.md

-# PyRPG
+# PyEscape
-Tiny RPG game written with pyGame Library, more as a test than anything else
+Tiny runaway game written with pyGame Library, more as a test than anything else

 ## Installation
 The game is written as a test to learn Python3, just make sure to